BOOK NOW BOOK NOW

 Top of two feet with bunched up toes showing the physical signs and symptoms of rheumatoid arthritis

-What is rheumatoid arthritis?
+What is Rheumatoid Arthritis?

-There are certain factors that may increase your risk of developing rheumatoid arthritis, including:
+Factors that may increase your risk of developing rheumatoid arthritis, including:

-• Smoking.
-There is some evidence that suggests people who smoke have an increased risk of developing rheumatoid arthritis.
+• Smoking: there is some evidence that suggests people who smoke have an increased risk of developing rheumatoid arthritis.
 It's also suggestive that it increases the severity of the disease.

 Symptoms